thrushlang/thrushc/src/README.md

 - ``core/`` Contains everything related to compiler control, command line, abstraction for code generators, and structures that represent the Thrush compiler from a high-level view.

 - ``frontend/`` It contains everything related to lexical analysis, parsing, and semantic analysis of the language.
-It should be noted that this language has its own implementation of its parser and lexer from scratch; commercials such as Larpop or ANTLR are not used.
+It should be noted that this language has its own implementation of its parser and lexer from scratch; commercials such as LarPoP or ANTLR are not used.